top of page

 Options

-If you currently work at a Waldorf school you are encouraged to speak with your school about support for teacher training.
+If you currently work at a Waldorf school, please speak with your school about support for teacher education.

 Who is Eligible to Apply?